This post may contain affiliate links. Please read our disclosure policy.

 Umm speaking of more…perhaps you are here for the tacos?
 [Like that segue?]

 No shame in that.
 Tacos are pretty much my answer to all life’s problems.
+You can and should also make these chipotle chorizo tacos too!

 In my book, any day when you make your own sweet potato tortillas is a win.